How to pull data from SaaS software, enterprise apps behind a firewall and SQL databases onto every device you own.

 While you should probably celebrate every deal, it’s the big ones that move the needle most for your business.
 “Top Won Deals” gives you exactly what you’d expect: your biggest new deals.
 You can show as many as you want by adjusting the number of rows to display in the Databox datacard designer.

 Just like it’s important to know the big deals that close, it’s also important for most companies to take great care of their biggest clients.
 The “Revenue by Company” datacard shows a list of your biggest clients based on the amount of revenue booked all time.
 It adds up all of the revenue booked across all deals for a given company and lists out the top ones.

-Those are all of the default cards Databox has pre-configured for you.
-With just a few clicks, you can have all of the above datablocks on your mobile (or TV).
+Those are some of the default cards Databox has pre-configured for you.
+With just a few clicks, you can have all of the above datablocks and datawalls on your mobile, computer, tablet, or TV.
 But that’s not all…

 You can also design custom datacards using any of the data Databox is pulling from HubSpot’s Application Programming Interface (API).
 Below is a complete list of all the data currently being pulled for both the HubSpot marketing and sales products.